 Of important note, University Park is also a town of artists.
 University Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape University Park’s character.

-Telecommuters are a relatively large percentage of the workforce: 36.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 36.51% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In University Park, a lot of people use the subway to get to work every day though University Park is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.